Scroll down for details about our third annual summer school to be held from 23rd to 25th June 2025.

 High school and university students, researchers, recent graduates, or young professionals are encouraged to apply.
 The only prerequisite is the desire to build a solid knowledge base of geopolitical analysis along with your peers.

-Please submit the form on our website (scroll below) with the stated documents.
-The personal statement should explain why you would like to participate in the Summer School, why you are an ideal candidate, and what is it that you would like to gain out of this programme.
+Please submit the form on our website (www.spykmancenter.org/summer-school) with the stated documents.
+The personal statement should explain briefly your academic and professional background, why you would like to participate in the Summer School, why you are an ideal candidate, and what is it that you would like to gain out of this programme.

 Please note that participants are eligible for 70% refund 10 days after payment.
 However, we may consider a refund after the 10-day period has passed in special circumstances.
 Please contact us at admin@spykmancenter.org for more details.